MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

       ![Restore database](../dpm/media/upgrade-to-dpm-2016/dpm-2016-restore-database.png)

-8. After the restore is complete, the restored database will be seen under the **Databases** with the original name.
+8. After the restore is complete, the restored database will be seen under **Databases** with the original name.
 This database will be used during the upgrade.
 You can exit **Microsoft SQL Management Studio** and start the upgrade process on the original DPM server.

       ![Select DPMDB](../dpm/media/upgrade-to-dpm-2016/dpm-2016-select-dpmdb.png)